✓ Re-applying for a Visa

 This is the topic of discussion in today’s article and the subject of episode 16 of the Loanflix Inshorts series, which has been embedded below for your reference.

 The chances of a student visa being rejected are pretty less under general circumstances.
-Students who have submitted an incomplete application form, the wrong set of documents, those with insufficient funds in their account and those who have taken funds from unacceptable borrowers, are the ones at risk of getting their student visa rejected by their respective embassies.
-Although it may seem like it at first, a student visa rejection is not the end of the road for your higher education dreams.
+Students who have submitted an incomplete application form, or the wrong set of documents, those with insufficient funds in their account, and those who have taken funds from unacceptable borrowers, are the ones at risk of getting their student visas rejected by their respective embassies.
+Although it may seem like it at first, a student visa rejection is not the end of the road to your higher education dreams.
 A lot of students who are dependent on an abroad studies education loan for their funding are gripped by this very thought.

 One of the best policies adopted by most Indian lenders is that students can hold on to their sanction letters of an abroad study education loan for up to six months’ time.
 This is applicable to students who have borrowed a collateral-based, abroad studies education loan from government banks.
-In light of the present circumstances in which countries are rejecting student visa applications due to the scare of the COVID-19 pandemic, most NBFCs have extended this time period to one year for unsecured education loan borrowers.
+In light of the past circumstances in which countries rejected student visa applications due to the scare of the pandemic, most NBFCs have extended this time period to one year for unsecured education loan borrowers.

 So, the study abroad education loans of students who re-apply for their student visa within six months of their education loan being sanctioned are not affected at any cost, unless they plan to apply to another country/course post the first rejection of their student visa.
 Such students are not required to inform their respective banks regarding the student visa re-application.
 This is applicable to both, secured, as well as unsecured education loans.
 Instead, they can directly re-apply and provide the same abroad studies education loan sanction letter which was issued to them in the beginning.